-Charlie Hatfield is the Director of Transactions and Consulting at international real estate broker Cushman & Wakefield, Inc.
+Charlie Hatfield is the Executive Managing Director at international real estate advisory, Colliers International.

 He has more than 30 years of experience in real estate and related fields and has advised, and is a trusted advisor to corporate clients including Mobil Oil, Siemens AG, KKR (private equity giant), Deutsche Bank, AIG, Merrill Lynch and IntegraLife Sciences among others.

-Charlie Hatfield supports answering today’s problems by working “smarter not harder” and kick-starting the science and technology that brings our solutions into this century.
+Charlie Hatfield supports answering today’s problems by kick-starting the science and technology that brings our solutions into this century.

 In addition to his position as Board president of Spay FIRST!, Charlie is a member of the board of Trenton Children’s Chorus, a non profit that provides after school support in music, choral singing, social responsibility, education and personal development to underprivileged K-12 children in Trenton, NJ.
 In 25 years as a non-profit, every student to complete the Trenton’s Children’s Chorus program has been accepted to college.